Skip to contents

 Calculate Covariates

-calc_covariates stems from the beethoven package’s need for various types of data extracted at precise locations. calc_covariates, therefore, extracts data from the “cleaned” SpatRaster or SpatVector object at user defined locations.
+calc_covariates stems from the beethoven project’s need for various types of data extracted at precise locations. calc_covariates, therefore, extracts data from the “cleaned” SpatRaster or SpatVector object at user defined locations.
 Users can choose to buffer the locations.
-The function returns a data.frame with data extracted at all locations for each layer or row in the SpatRaster or SpatVector object, respectively.
+The function returns a data.frame or SpatVector with data extracted at all locations for each layer or row in the SpatRaster or SpatVector object, respectively.

 Example of calc_covariates using processed “weasd” data.